 Front loaders are a little noisier than top loaders, averaging around 61dBA, or about as loud as a normal conversation, and higher spin speeds also mean they tend to have a higher pitch.
 In comparison, top loaders average 58dBA, which isn't a huge difference, but one that's noticeable to the human ear.

-These are hardly rock concert volumes, but if your laundry is close to living areas then you may want to opt for a washer with a diminutive decibel output.
+These are hardly rock concert volumes, but if your laundry is close to living areas then you may want to opt for a washer that's quieter.

-Front loaders have higher spin speeds than top loaders, with 1,600 rpm spin cycles increasingly common.
-This is good because the higher the spin speed, the more water extracted from your clothes, reducing drying time (and energy if you use a clothes dryer).
+Front loaders have higher spin speeds than top loaders, with 1600rpm spin cycles increasingly common.
+This is good because the higher the spin speed, the more water extracted from your clothes, which reduces drying time (and energy if you use a clothes dryer).

-With prices ranging from around $650 to more than $3000, there's a wide range between a basic and premium front loader.
-Aside from differences in performance and capacity, higher prices translate to more features, ranging from a wider range of programs, time delay and sensor wash, through to full home network integration.
+With prices ranging from around $400 to more than $3000, there's a wide range between a basic and premium front loader.
+Aside from differences in performance and capacity, higher prices translate to more features, ranging from an array of programs, time delay and sensor wash, through to full home network integration.

 While a Wi-Fi enabled washer sounds seductive, you should take a step back and think about whether you need all the advanced features, because there's no point paying for something you'll never use.